Alluxio/alluxio/docs/en/operation/Journal.md

 ### Advanced configuration

+* `alluxio.master.embedded.journal.snapshot.replication.chunk.size`: The stream chunk size used by masters to replicate snapshots.
+Default: `4MB`.
 * `alluxio.master.embedded.journal.transport.request.timeout.ms`: The duration after which embedded journal masters will timeout messages sent between each other.
  Lower values might cause leadership instability when network is slow.
 Default: `5s`.
 * `alluxio.master.embedded.journal.transport.max.inbound.message.size`: Maximum allowed size for a network message between embedded journal masters.
 The configured value should allow for appending batches to all secondary masters.
 Default: `100MB`.
+* `alluxio.master.embedded.journal.write.local.first.enabled`: Whether the journal writer will attempt to write entry locally before falling back to a full remote raft client.
+ Disable local first write may impact the metadata performance under heavy load but less error-prone during network flakiness.
+Default: `true`.
+* `alluxio.master.embedded.journal.catchup.retry.wait`: Time for embedded journal leader to wait before retrying a catch up.
+ This is added to avoid excessive retries when server is not ready.
+Default: `1s`.

 ### Configuring Job service